‘Westworld,’ ‘Mulan,’ and Alicia Keys: 124 pop-culture musts for March 2020

 - On My Block, March 11 on Netflix

-- Agatha Christie’s The Pale Horse, March 13 on Prime Video
+- Agatha Christie’s the Pale Horse, March 13 on Prime Video

 - Elite, March 13 on Netflix